-I currently teach a Postgraduate Diploma in Railway Studies through the University of York’s Centre for Lifelong Learning.
-The course is designed to give students an alternative perspective on railway history, and the course will provide a better understanding of how academics have investigated the social, cultural, political, business, economic, and technological aspects of British railway history between 1825 and 2002.
+I currently teach a Masters in Railway Studies through the University of York’s Centre for Lifelong Learning.
+The course is designed to give students an alternative perspective on railway history, and the course will provide a better understanding of how academics have investigated the social, cultural, political, business, economic, and technological aspects of British railway history between 1825 and 2010.
 Those successfully completing the diploma are expected to come away from it thinking about railway history differently from when they started the course, and the programme overall will act as a bridge from an ‘amateur’ interest in railways to becoming part of the ongoing academic discourse.

 The Coming of the Railways to Britain, 1825-1900

 The Declining Profitability of the Railway Industry, 1870-1914

 The Role of the Railways: Railways and Government, 1900-1945